 These requirements enforce the original permit conditions and are designed to protect the ocean shore.
-Facebook provided an independent hazard analysis, which OPRD has reviewed and commented on, requesting additional information.
+Facebook provided an independent hazard analysis, which OPRD has reviewed and commented on, requesting additional information, which was also provided.
 OPRD has not yet accepted the report as final.

 As we learn more and decide on next steps, we will update this web page.